ropensci/roweb3/content/blog/2026-05-19-ftc-guide/index.en.md

 Part of the grant we received also allowed us to write up our processes and findings as a guide book " [From User to Contributor: Organizing Events for First-Time Contributors](https://ftc-guide.ropensci.org/)", which we are excited to share with you!

-{{< figure src = "ftc_guide.
-png" alt = "Screenshot of the introduction to the FTC Guide showing the Table of Contents including 'Preface', 'Pilot', 'Events Overview', 'Community Calls', 'Mini-translathons', 'Mini-hackathons', and 'Appendices'" >}}
+{{< figure src = "ftc_guide.png" alt = "Screenshot of the introduction to the FTC Guide showing the Table of Contents including 'Preface', 'Pilot', 'Events Overview', 'Community Calls', 'Mini-translathons', 'Mini-hackathons', and 'Appendices'" >}}

 In our guide we start by discussing [why supporting first time contributors is important](https://ftc-guide.ropensci.org/).
 We describe our [pilot events](https://ftc-guide.ropensci.org/pilot.html), how they went, feedback we received, and ideas for future improvement.